 22:00 Friday 27th December BBC ALBA

-Taghadh Bho Na Trads, a music series featuring some of the winners of The Scottish Traditional Music Awards 2014, is in production.
-Having just had our first day of filming at Gorbals Sound, the seven part series will be hitting screens in the next few months.
+Taghadh Bho Na Trads, a music series featuring some of the winners of The Scottish Traditional Music Awards 2014, has wrapped up.
+After three shoot days down at Gorbals Sound, the eight part series will be starting on Friday the 18th of April.
 We'll hear some stunning performances from the award-winning musicians and our anchor, Linda MacLeod will be chatting to them.
 Among the award-winning musicians featured will be Gaelic Singer of the Year, Rachel Walker, Instrumentalist of the Year, Chris Stout and Up and Coming Artist of the Year, Robert Robertson.

 Bees Nees Media Ltd